-The Fund was established May 9, 1983 pursuant to a collective bargaining agreement entered into by and between the Jefferson Parish School Board ("Employer") and the Jefferson Federation of Teachers ("Union"), for and on behalf of teachers and other employees engaged in covered employment under the collective bargaining agreement.
+The Jefferson Federation of Teachers Health & Welfare Fund (the "Fund") was established May 9, 1983 pursuant to a collective bargaining agreement entered into by and between the Jefferson Parish School Board ("Employer") and the Jefferson Federation of Teachers ("Union"), for and on behalf of teachers and other employees engaged in covered employment under the collective bargaining agreement.

 The Fund is a voluntary employee beneficiary association ("VEBA") qualified under Section 501 (c) (9) of the Internal Revenue Code and organized and administered under Louisiana State law.
-Consequently, a trust agreement was adopted May 9, 1983 governing the Fund's administration and a plan of benefits was adopted subsequently thereto specifying the eligibility rules for employee and dependent participation and the benefits extended by the plan.
+Consequently, a trust agreement was adopted May 9, 1983 governing the Fund's administration and a plan of benefits was adopted subsequently thereto specifying the eligibility rules for employee and dependent participation and the benefits extended by the Fund.

-Because the Fund has been established for the exclusive benefit of public employees and is funded pursuant to the collective bargaining agreement by contributions of a governmental agency, the Plan is a "governmental plan" exempt from the coverage of ERISA (the Employee Retirement Income Security Act of 1974).
-The Plan is not regulated by Section 302 (c) (5) of the Labor Management Relations Act, despite its collectively bargained status, since the Act exempts from its purview employers and unions in the public sector.
+Because the Fund has been established for the exclusive benefit of public employees and is funded pursuant to the collective bargaining agreement by contributions of a governmental agency, the Fund is a "governmental plan" exempt from the coverage of ERISA (the Employee Retirement Income Security Act of 1974).
+The Fund is not regulated by Section 302 (c) (5) of the Labor Management Relations Act, despite its collectively bargained status, since the Act exempts from its purview employers and unions in the public sector.

-The Fund and Plan are administered by ten Trustees, five of whom are appointed by and represented by the Employer, and five of whom are appointed by and represented by the Union.
+The Fund is administered by ten Trustees, five of whom are appointed by and represented by the Employer, and five of whom are appointed by and represented by the Union.
 In the event of an Employer-Union deadlock in the Trustee votes, the Trust Agreement requires the parties to arbitrate any question concerning the Fund's administration.
-Although authorized by law to offer any benefit sanctioned by Section 501 (c) (9) of the Internal Revenue Code, the Plan paid only dental, vision, and death benefits and does not offer major medical benefits of any kind because this Fund's participants are also eligible participants in the State Employees Group Benefit Program.
-Beginning January 1, 2017, the Plan no longer offered death benefits.
-The Trustees of the Jefferson Federation of Teachers Health & Welfare Fund limit benefit coverage to those excess or non-core benefits not offered by the statewide Fund.
+Although authorized by law to offer any benefit sanctioned by Section 501 (c) (9) of the Internal Revenue Code, the Fund paid only dental and vision benefits and does not offer major medical benefits of any kind because the Fund's participants are also eligible participants in the State Employees Group Benefit Program.
+The Trustees of the Jefferson Federation of Teachers Health & Welfare Fund limit benefit coverage to those excess or non-core benefits not offered by the statewide fund.

 Dental and vision benefits were fully insured.
-Life insurance benefits were fully insured through December 31, 2016.